 Pupil attainment in every subject is tracked and monitored.
 At stages throughout the year pupil attainment is reported on to parents/carers.
-Teachers continually work in partnership with pupils and home to improve attainment by regular contact via text message, email and parent/carer meetings.
+Teachers continually work in partnership with pupils and home to improve attainment through regular contact via text message, email and parent/carer meetings.
 Teachers engage pupils in learning conversations continuously about the next steps they should take to improve their attainment.
 All staff use tracking to monitor and improve attainment.

 Please click on the following link to access our most recent Tracking and Monitoring policy.
-Tracking and Monitoring :: Irvine Royal Academy